 Roasted Honey Glazed Ham with Vegetables

-A gammon joint is not just for Christmas.
+A Roast gammon or ham joint is not just for Christmas.
 It’s easy to do and looks impressive.
+One of the most delicious ways is to glaze it with honey and mustard.
 You can use any leftover gammon in a spaghetti carbonara later in the week.
 Roasting times.
 20 minutes per 450-500g/1lb plus 20 minutes resting time.

 - 1.25 kg gammon joint organic